listed-ims/listed-client/developers-note.md

 # Naming Conventions

-- Files and ComponentNames - (PascalCase)
+- Files, ComponentNames and Types - (PascalCase)
-- variableType and objectInstances - (camelCase)
+- variables and objectInstances - (camelCase)
-- folders - (lower-case)
+- folders - kebab_case
+- _use double quotes for JSX attributes and do not enclose string literals in curly braces_

 # Github